Our School Journey

 Collaboration Across the Trust

-One of Bradfield School’s strengths has always been its hard working and loyal staff and we enjoy relatively low staff turnover.
-Under previous leadership, through no fault of their own, Bradfield’s staff were often quite isolated in terms of working practices.
+One of Bradfield School’s strengths has always been its hard working and loyal staff and we enjoy relatively low staff turnover compared to national averages.
 Already having improved student results inline with national average progress between 2017 and 2019 our staff have huge potential for further growth now able to collaborate, co-plan and share ideas with their counterparts across the Trust.
 This work has helped the school move away from the Special Measures judgement in 2019 (as the predecessor school) to its recent Ofsted judegement in 2022 to Requires Improvement.

 Keen to add to the Trust as well as benefit from it, Bradfield School is also pioneering new ideas and approaches.